awstutorials/limits-service/README.md

 4. Run createStacks.sh to create the complete infrastructure including the pipeline [./createStacks.sh sb1-trial ec2-aws-28minutes 28minutes]
 5. Access the service using the loadbalancer URL.

+## AWS fundamentals

+### VPC

+Virtual Private Cloud (VPC) is a way provided by AWS to isolate your infrastructure in the AWS Cloud.
+When you deploy your infrastructure inside the VPC it is not accessible for anyone outside the VPC.
+The VPC will have its own IP address range.

+### Internet Gateway
+Internet Gateway as the name implies allows systems within VPC to connect to Internet.

+### NAT Gateway
+You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances

+### Availability Zones
+AWS services are available in multiple regions and each region has few availability zones.
+An availability zone is a physically seperate datacenter with in the region to enable disaster recovery.
+This is setup this way to enable customers to keep their data in their region and also to provide disaster recovery.
+It is important to choose a region closer to your current location for better performance.

+### Subnets (Public and Private)
+A VPC has one or more subnets.
+The subnet can be either private or public subnet.Subnet is nothing but a sub network with in the VPC with a specific IP range.
+Public subnet as the name implies can be accessed from internet through the internet gateway.
+Private subnet can't be accessed from internet and it can only be accessed by the systems placed in the public subnet.
+Normally the webservers are placed in the public subnet and database servers are placed in the private subnet.
+This way only the webserver can access the database and no other systems from the internet can access the database server.

+### ALB
+Application load balancer is a load balancing service provided by AWS for applications.

+### ECS Cluster
+ECS cluster is a service provided by AWS to run containers in scale.
+It is similar to Kubernetes or Docker swarm in comparison.

+The repository consists of a set of nested templates that deploy the following:

+ - A tiered [VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) with public and private subnets, spanning an AWS region.
+ - A highly available ECS cluster deployed across two [Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in an [Auto Scaling](https://aws.amazon.com/autoscaling/) group and that are AWS SSM enabled.
+ - A pair of [NAT gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) (one in each zone) to handle outbound traffic.
+ - One microservices deployed as [ECS services](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) (limits-service).
+ - An [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to the public subnets to handle inbound traffic.
+ - ALB path-based routes for each ECS service to route the inbound traffic to the correct service.
+ - Centralized container logging with [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

+## Why use AWS CloudFormation with Amazon ECS?

+Using CloudFormation to deploy and manage services with ECS has a number of nice benefits over more traditional methods ([AWS CLI](https://aws.amazon.com/cli), scripting, etc.).